Candid (organization): The Funding Information Network

 The Funding Information Network (FIN, for short) began just a few years after Foundation Center was founded in 1956, with the establishment of eight regional depositories.
 According to internal historical documentation, the very first depository was established in 1959 in Chicago, followed in 1962 by locations in Texas and Kansas.
 By 1978, the Network expanded to 75 “collections” with at least one collection in all fifty states.
 Between 1978 and 2013, these “Cooperating Collection” sites evolved from locations which housed collections of Foundation Center directories and databases to locations that engaged their social sector community, providing dynamic support and training on Foundation Center resources.
 In 2013, Cooperating Collections rebranded as the Funding Information Network, a name more reflective of the responsive network of support and services the program provides.

 Network partners range from public libraries, to community foundations, to NGOs, and other types of community agencies.
 Over 20% of FIN partners have been with Foundation Center for 30 years or longer.
 By the same token, an equal percentage of partners are new or have been with the program for less than 5 years.
 Funding Information Network partners provide access to Foundation Center resources, including Foundation Directory Online and other databases, as well as training curricula from Foundation Center's suite of classes on fundraising, organizational sustainability, and leadership and management.
 Network partners pay an annual access fee for these resources, which they agree to provide to members of the public free of charge.

 Merger

 In 2012, Foundation Center and GuideStar first officially explored the idea of a merger.
 On February 5, 2019, Foundation Center merged with GuideStar to form Candid.
 Both organizations are committed to increasing transparency and providing access to data.

 The merger brings together large repositories of data on both foundations and nonprofits, with a goal of providing insights and analysis as well.
 Former Executive Vice President of Candid and former president of GuideStar Jacob Harold said “Our combined data and networks will allow us to understand the current state of the field in new ways.”

 Candid will work to merge datasets to offer insights and more intuitive search results, deliver trainings to help people in the social sector develop skills, create new technology and data skills, help nonprofits improve fundraising skills, drive a common nonprofit profile, and more.
-Some in the sector see possible downfalls, including data access becoming too expensive and Candid remaining neutral.

 Part of the costs of the merger were supported financially by donors, including $27 million from the Bill and Melinda Gates, Charles Stewart Mott, and the William and Flora Hewlett Foundation.
 Much of the money was set to go towards merging business systems, as well as going into a reserve fund and venture fund.

 The new organization is committed to providing access to data and increasing transparency in the social sector.